bogdan7978/Web-Development/README.md

-A repository to learn and practice JavaScript
+A repository to learn and practice Web Development